lakshmi-k-n/Owl-library/README.md

 ## API Documentation
 ### Structure
 Endpoints are organized around resources namely - _books_ ,_users_ and _transactions_.
+### Authentication
+For authentication Basic Authenticaion is used.
+For endpoints that require authentication, please create a valid user with password via django admin.
+For examples please refer the API documentation.
 #### Find the detailed API documentation here:
 https://documenter.getpostman.com/view/16437514/2s8ZDVYNtP